volodymyrhudyma/blog/content/blog/react-hooks-useprevious.md

 tag:
   - React
 promote: false
-metaDescription: // META
+metaDescription: Learn how to get the previous state of Functional and Class-Based components in React using componentDidUpdate() lifecycle method and a custom usePrevious() hook.
 shareImage: /img/useprevious-hook-in-react.jpg
-teaser: Getting the previous state of the component is a must in some specific cases.
-While class based components provide a simple and convenient way to do this, via the componentDidUpdate() lifecycle hook, function components don't...
+teaser: Retrieving the previous state of the component is a must in some special cases.
+While class-based components provide an easy and convenient way to do this via the componentDidUpdate() lifecycle hook, function components do not and you need to write custom...
 date: 2021-07-27T20:12:08.436Z
 ---
-Getting the previous state of the component is a must in some specific cases.
+Retrieving the previous state of the component is a must in some special cases.

-While class-based components provide a simple and convenient way to do this, via the **componentDidUpdate()** lifecycle hook, function components don't and you need to write a bit of custom logic to handle it.
+While class-based components provide an easy and convenient way to do this via the **componentDidUpdate()** lifecycle hook, function components do not and you need to write custom logic to handle this.

-This custom logic can be extracted to a reusable hook, let's call it **usePrevious()**, which may even land into one of the next React versions.
+This custom logic can be extracted into a custom reusable hook, let's call it **usePrevious()**, which might even end up in one of the next React versions, as mentioned in the [official React documentation](https://reactjs.org/docs/hooks-faq.html#how-to-get-the-previous-props-or-state).

 ## Class-Based Component: componentDidUpdate()

-To begin with, let's see how we can get the previous state of the class-based component:
+First, let's see how we can get the previous state of the class-based component:

 ```jsx
 import React, { Component } from "react";